meshu-dev/meshu-dev/README.md

 # Hi there 👋, I'm Mesh

-A full-stack developer who mostly works with Laravel and Vue.js.
+A full-stack developer who works with the Laravel framework coupled with either React or Vue.js.

-I'm also working on personal projects to enhance my skills and explore new technologies.
+## About Me

+I like to keep myself busy using my time doing personal self-development.

+- 🤖 Reading about AI and looking into Agentic coding
+- ⭐ Working on building my portfolio
+- 🎥 Preparing for live-streaming coding sessions

 ## Techstack